openmhealth/shimmer/README.md

 ## Setting up your credentials

-You need to obtain client credentials for any shim you'd like to run.
-You can get credentials from the developer website of the corresponding third-party API, and typically consist of an OAuth client ID and client secret.
-The following links point to the developer website of each API.
-Visit these sites to register your application and obtain authentication credentials for each of the shims you want to enable.
+You need to obtain client credentials for any shim you'd like to use.
+These credentials are typically an OAuth client ID and client secret, and you can generate them from the developer website of the third-party API.
+Visit the following links to register your application and obtain authentication credentials for each of the shims you want to use.

 * [Fitbit](http://dev.fitbit.com/)
 * [Google Fit](https://developers.google.com/fit/rest/) ([application management portal](https://console.developers.google.com/start))